zendesk/ember.js/doc/view_preserves_context.md

 In Ember 0.9.7.1, the context for a view's template is the view itself.

-In Ember 1.0, it is the parent view's context, which, if you follow it all the way up the chain, is usually a controller.
+In Ember 1, it is the view's controllor or, if that doesn't exist, the parent view's context, which, if you follow it all the way up the chain, is usually a controller.

 Ember 0.9.8.1 introduced a global flag, `VIEW_PRESERVES_CONTEXT`, which allows application developers to select which behavior they want.
 Unfortunately, a